agile-ts/agile/README.md

 If AgileTs sounds interesting to you.
 Checkout our **[docs](https://agile-ts.org/docs/)**.
 And I am sure you will be able to use it in no time.
-In case you have any questions don't mind joining our [Discord Community](https://discord.gg/FTqeMNCxw7).
+In case you have any further questions don't mind joining our [Community Discord](https://discord.gg/FTqeMNCxw7).

 <br />